3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 2. Critical Power Testing in The Field

 Studies have shown that Critical Power is higher than FTP, which seems logical as FTP is a power that can be maintained for around 60 minutes.
-From my experience and the evidence we have, FTP sits around 95-96% of Critical Power.
+However, from my experience and the evidence we have, I think that a proper CP test and a fresh 20 minute test will result in a pretty similar CP to FTP.

-If you want to accurately determine your CP and W’ you will need three all-out test efforts.
+If you want to accurately determine your CP and W’ you will need two to three all-out test efforts.
 I suggest the following protocol:

-2. Complete a 5 Minute all-out effort 1-2 days after the first test
+2. Complete a 5 Minute all-out effort 2 days after the first test, i.e. on Sunday

 3. The Famous 20-minute FTP Test